Lithill/Plant-Planner/README.md

 * manual testing is conducted by a person, who is seeing if they can break the product, or otherwise whether it behaves as expected for users.
 * automatic testing is conducted by automation frameworks, or some other kind of tool or piece of software.

 I personally tested the page and had X people also manually test it on their own devices.
-For automated testing, I used W3C validator, CSS validator and Lighthouse.
+For automated testing, I used W3C validator, CSS validator, Python Checker and Lighthouse.

 ### W3C Validator